bmlewandowski/anything_llm_conversation/README.md

 4. Click **Submit**

 **Use Cases:**
-- Lower the health check timeout for faster failover detection
+- Lower the health check timeout to detect server downtime faster
 - Increase chat completion timeout for longer, more complex responses
 - Tune timeouts to match your server/network performance